This is your chance to predict the winners (and have the edge in your Oscar pool)!

 Both 4 PM & 7 PM showings are available for purchase.

-Rating equivalent of R for adult themes, violence, and language.
+Rating equivalent of PG-13 or R for adult themes and topics.

 Gorton Center will take and may use photos and videos from this event for its promotional purposes.
 Your attendance indicates your consent to the above.